 Seriousness Level of MSCC Conviction.
 ICE classifies National Crime Information Center (NCIC) offense codes into three seriousness levels.
 The most serious (Level 1) covers what ICE considers to be "aggravated felonies."
 Level 2 offenses cover other felonies, while Level 3 offenses are misdemeanors, including petty and other minor violations of the law.
 TRAC uses ICE's "business rules" to group recorded NCIC offense codes into these three seriousness levels.

 Length of Time Since MSCC Conviction.
-Examines how long ago the individual was convicted compared to June 30, 2018.
+Examines how long ago the individual was convicted compared to the date of the selected snapshot i.e. April 30, 2019.

 Age Group.
 The age of the individual at the time of the arrest.
 ICE is currently withholding this information and TRAC is disputing this withholding as unlawful.